 While mildew is unsightly and should be removed as soon as you notice it, it’s generally much easier to spot and get rid of than mold.
 Because mildew sits on top of the surfaces it grows on, all you generally need to remove it is a good household cleaner and a scrub brush.

 What does mildew smell like?

-One of the reasons mold and mildew can be so hard to tell apart is their similar smell.
+One of the reasons mold and mildew can be so hard to tell apart is their similar odor.
 Both fungi produce a musty, earthy smell.
-If you notice this type of smell in your home, it’s likely that you have one or the other.
+If you notice this in your home, it’s likely that you have one or the other.